Who are the key players in the This Morning Phillip Schofield drama?

 In 2016 he was named the director of television and late in 2020 became managing director of the media and entertainment unit.

-When Schofield resigned from This Morning, before his ITV exit, Mr Lygo, said the presenter was “hands down one of the best broadcasters of his generation”.
+When Schofield resigned from This Morning, but before his ITV exit a week later, Mr Lygo, said the presenter was “hands down one of the best broadcasters of his generation”.

 However, after the presenter confirmed the affair, ITV said it had investigated the rumours in early 2020, but “both parties… categorically and repeatedly denied” them.